submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ```
 <!-- markdownlint-enable no-trailing-spaces -->
-When the Service is exported successfully, it can be discovered as `nginx.nginx-test.svc.clusterset.local` across the cluster set.
+Once exported, the Service can be discovered as `nginx.nginx-test.svc.clusterset.local` across the cluster set.

 ##### 3. Consume the Service on **cluster2**